SoftInstigate/restheart/security/README.md

 ### Build the Account

 To build the account, the Authentication Mechanism can use a configurable Identity Manager.
-This allows to extends the Authentication Manager with different IDM implementations.
-For instance the *BasicAuthenticationMechanism* can use different IDM implementations that hold accounts information in a DB or in an LDAP server.
+This allows to extends the Authentication Mechanism with different IDM implementations.
+For instance the *BasicAuthenticationMechanism* can use different IDM implementations that hold accounts information in a DB or in a LDAP server.

 Tip: Pass the idm name as an argument and use the `IDMCacheSingleton` class to instantiate the IDM.